-Current Offices: Offices that you are currently usig will appear in this box.
-The adjacent box (Select to vacate) will display offices that you have selected for vacation.
+Current Offices: Offices that you are currently using will appear in this box.
+The adjacent box (Select to vacate) will display offices that you have selected for removal.

 Once you have selected the required rooms, click Next.
 If this client will be receiving internet or voice services, a pop-up will appear asking you whether you would like to provision their floor ports automatically.

 If you are confident that your patching list is an accurate reflection of your comms room: